akaia-labs/continuity-os/README.md

 - [ ] Self-hosted isolated subsystem encapsulated in a Cloud Hypervisor microVM
 - [ ] Full compatibility with the Matrix standard
+- [ ] Blockchain integrations for community governance

 ## Development